backstage/backstage/beps/0002-dynamic-frontend-plugins/README.md

 type RegistryEntry = {
   name: string // plugin name
-  manifestLocation: string // path to the manifest resource }
+  manifestLocation: string // path to the manifest resource
+  assetHost: string // host part of URL to deal with the `auto` publicPath }

 // object for easy access